 We will use your information to:

-- set up your web account
+- set up your web account;

-- process and fulfill your order
+- process and fulfil your order;

-- contact you about your order, for example if there is a delay or a product is out of stock
+- contact you about your order, for example if there is a delay or a product is out of stock;

 How long we keep your data for

-We keep your personal data as long as you remain a customer with us and for seven years after that, in order to comply with our legal obligations.
+We keep your personal information as long as you remain a customer with us and for at least seven years after that, in order to comply with our legal obligations.

-It is our policy never to offer any medical advice however from time to time people contact us with details of their health or the health of a family member or friend to ask for our advice.
+It is our policy never to offer any medical advice, however from time to time people contact us with details of their health or the health of a family member or friend to ask for our advice.
 In order to protect ourselves from any charge of having erroneously offered medical advice we do not delete this information from our records.